HarryPaniccc/DnD/World of Helodaria/Zitrumea.md

 - [[Camroc]], an independent city-state in the #TODO north of Pyleas' northern mountain range.
 It is ruled by King #TODO .
 Camroc is within 20 miles of a shoreline

-- [[Pontiss 1]], a central metropolis with kinda like the place where Danaeris and the pedo king were chilling
+- [[Pontiss]], a central/eastern metropolis with kinda like the place where Danaeris and her weird brother king were chilling
 ## [[Qel-Annura]]

 ## [[Isaura]]